Back2Roots/CsCheck.Extension/README.md

 - Host and domain names
 ## Examples

-Each generator is created by creating a new instance of the generator class and can be used in the following.
-An option object can also be passed to each generator, which changes the behavior and results in alternated results.
 The following examples show generators for creating IPv4 addresses with customized configuration and with default settings.

 ### Using default behaviour

+Each generator can be used by instantiating it as follows.
 By default, all reserved address ranges are ignored.

 ```csharp
 var ipGen = new GenIPv4Address();